Cybercriminals exploit vulnerabilities and misconfigurations across an organization’s attack surface to gain unauthorized access to sensitive data.

 Panorays evaluates vendors’ attack surfaces by analyzing externally available data.

-• Continuously monitors third-party attack surface; groups risks into three categories: Network & IT, Application, or Human
+• Continuously monitors third-party attack surface; groups security risks into three categories: Network & IT, Application, or Human

 • Real-time alerting for any security changes/breaches